sebastienjanel/pyAF/development_notes.md

 -> export to r for data plotting

 Version 4: Sébastien Janel (and Nuno Duarte)
--> compatibilities with new libraries
+-> Fixes for compatibilities with new libraries
 -> Box plots
--> new models and functions
+-> New fitting and BEC models